vmm221313/Deep-AutoEncoders/README.md

                   AE_3D_200_bn_drop]

 ##### Of these models, AE_3D_200 performs best for 4D compression

+### Scripts - (also find IPython notebooks with the same name that perform the same function but can be run on Google Colab)

+For running the IPython notebooks on Google Colab, simply clone this repository onto a folder and change the filepath.
+For running the Python scripts, clone the repository and run the scripts from within the directory.

 ### utils.py - contains util functions for loading/normalizing data\